oarnosa/CampFinder/README.md

 ## Inspiration

-This project was inspired by Colt Steele and his project YelpCamp from his Udemy course, the Web Developer Bootcamp.
+This project was inspired by Colt Steele and his project YelpCamp from his Udemy course, the "Web Developer Bootcamp".